nfttrader-io/sdk-js/README.md

 })
 ```

-## Credits
+## Copyright

 This SDK is the property of Salad Labs Inc.
-Every unauthorized copy or distribution is stricly forbidden without the consent of Salad Labs Inc.
+Every unauthorized copy, distribution or manipulation of the software is stricly forbidden without the consent of Salad Labs Inc.
-This SDK is protected by Copyright Property and Propietary Laws.
+This SDK is protected by the Copyright © law.